antonmadjid/django-react/README.md

 In development mode, run Python manage.py runserver from the webpack-django directory.
-Then enter the frontend directory and do the npm run start command. for production mode don't forget to edit file core->setting.py debug=False Production mode can only be run with WSGI
+Then enter the frontend directory and do the npm run start command. for production mode don't forget to edit file core->setting.py debug=False

+Production mode can only be run with WSGI.

+To login to Django Admin:
+- 127.0.0.1/admin
+- User name: admin password: P@ssw0rd